tinyhoot/SubnauticaRandomiser/README.md

 A Subnautica Mod that randomises many aspects of the game for replayability, originally based on [the first Subnautica randomizer](https://github.com/stephenengland/SubnauticaRandomizer).
 Over time, this project grew to become completely independent and today no longer shares any code with the original.

-On first startup, the mod will randomise using recommended settings.
+If you do not change any of the options in the mod options menu the mod will randomise using recommended settings.
 You can either start playing immediately, or customise your experience in the mod options menu.
-Note that, should you choose to re-randomise from the mod options menu, you must _**restart your game**_ for all changes to properly take effect.

-The randomisation persists between play sessions and save games.
-This means you don't have to play it all through in one sitting, but also that you cannot have different save files with different seeds.
+The randomisation persists between play sessions and within save games.
+This means you don't have to play it all through in one sitting, and that you can swap between different save files with different seeds as you like.
+However, you **cannot** change any options of an ongoing game.

 #### This mod randomises:
 * Recipes for most craftable things in the game, excluding decorative base pieces and food/water.